Luis Arraez Player Props: Marlins vs. Red Sox

 Luis Arraez At The Plate

-- Arraez has an OPS of .944, fueled by an OBP of .451 to go with a slugging percentage of .493.
-All three of those stats lead Miami hitters this season.

-- Among the qualified hitters in MLB action, he ranks first in batting average, first in on-base percentage, and 27th in slugging.
+- Among qualified hitters, he ranks first in batting average, while his on-base percentage ranks first and he is 26th in slugging.

-- Arraez enters this game on a nine-game hitting streak.
-Over the course of his last outings, he's hitting .421 with one homer.
+- Arraez will look to extend his 10-game hitting streak.
+He's batting .421 with one homer in his last games.

-- He has hit a home run in 4.1% of his games this season, and 1% of his trips to the dish.
+- He has gone deep in 4.1% of his games this season, and 1% of his chances at the plate.

-- Arraez has picked up an RBI in 32.9% of his games this year, with two or more RBI in 12.3% of his games.
-He has also plated three or more runs in two contests.
+- In 33.8% of his games this season, Arraez has had at least one RBI.
+He's picked up more than one in 12.2% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.